Skip to content

 Is this different from Wix AI or Squarespace AI?

 Yes.
-Wix AI and Squarespace AI live inside their own builder; you still log into the editor and finish the work yourself.
-The model described here lives inside the AI you already use.
-There's no editor to log into.
+Wix AI and Squarespace AI live inside their own builder, so you still log into the editor and finish the work yourself.
+AgentBuild lives inside the AI you already use.
 The conversation is the interface.

 What's a real example?

-A yoga studio owner asks ChatGPT for a site, hands it three photos and her schedule, and gets a working site at her domain in minutes.
+A yoga studio owner asks ChatGPT for a site, hands it three photos and her schedule, reviews a preview link between classes, and publishes it to her own domain, with email forwarding at that address.
 Two weeks later she sends a photo of next week's class poster and says "update the schedule."
 The site updates without her opening anything.

 Is AgentBuild live today?